-The Atmel AVR XMEGA C devices provide the following features: in-system programmable flash with read-while-write capabilities; internal EEPROM and SRAM; two-channel DMA controller on the selected devices; four-channel event system and programmable multilevel interrupt controller; up to 50 general purpose I/O lines; 16-bit real-time counter (RTC); up to five flexible, 16-bit timer/counters with capture, compare and PWM modes; up to three USARTs; two IC and SMBUS compatible two-wire serial interfaces (TWIs); one full-speed USB 2.0 interface; up to two serial peripheral interfaces (SPIs); CRC module; AES cryptographic engine on selected devices; one 16-channel, 12-bit ADC with programmable gain; two analog comparators (ACs) with window mode; programmable watchdog timer with separate internal oscillator; accurate internal oscillators with PLL and prescaler; and programmable brown-out detection.
+The Atmel AVR XMEGA B devices provide the following features: in-system programmable flash with read-while-write capabilities; internal EEPROM and SRAM; two-channel DMA controller; four-channel event system and programmable multilevel interrupt controller; up to 53 general purpose I/O lines; 16-bit real-time counter (RTC); up to three flexible 16-bit timer/counters with capture, compare and PWM modes; up to two USARTs; one I2C and SMBUS compatible two-wire serial interface (TWI); one full-speed USB 2.0 interface; one serial peripheral interface (SPI); one LCD controller supporting display capacity up to 4 Common and up to 40 Segment terminals; CRC module; AES and DES cryptographic engine; up to two 8-channel, 12-bit ADCs with programmable gain; up to four analog comparators with window mode; programmable watchdog timer with separate internal oscillator; accurate internal oscillators with PLL and prescaler; and programmable brown-out detection.

 The program and debug interface (PDI), a fast, two-pin interface for programming and debugging, is available.
+Selected devices also have an IEEE std.
+1149.1 compliant JTAG interface, and this can also be used for on-chip debug and programming.

 The Atmel AVR XMEGA devices have five software selectable power saving modes.
 The idle mode stops the CPU while allowing the SRAM, DMA controller, event system, interrupt controller, and all peripherals to continue functioning.
 The power-down mode saves the SRAM and register contents, but stops the oscillators, disabling all other functions until the next TWI, USB resume, or pin-change interrupt, or reset.
 In power-save mode, the asynchronous real-time counter continues to run, allowing the application to maintain a timer base while the rest of the device is sleeping.
+In this mode, the LCD controller is allowed to refresh data to the panel.
 In standby mode, the external crystal oscillator keeps running while the rest of the device is sleeping.
 This allows very fast startup from the external crystal, combined with low power consumption.
 In extended standby mode, both the main oscillator and the asynchronous timer continue to run.
+In this mode, the LCD controller is allowed to refresh data to the panel.
 To further reduce power consumption, the peripheral clock to each individual peripheral can optionally be stopped in active mode and idle sleep mode.

 The devices are manufactured using Atmel high-density, nonvolatile memory technology.
-The program flash memory can be reprogrammed in-system through the PDI interface.
+The program flash memory can be reprogrammed in-system through the PDI or JTAG interfaces.
 A boot loader running in the device can use any interface to download the application program to the flash memory.
 The boot loader software in the boot flash section will continue to run while the application flash section is updated, providing true read-while-write operation.
 By combining an 8/16-bit RISC CPU with In-system, self-programmable flash, the Atmel AVR XMEGA is a powerful microcontroller family that provides a highly flexible and cost effective solution for many embedded applications.

-The Atmel AVR XMEGA C devices are supported with a full suite of program and system development tools, including C compilers, macro assemblers, program debugger/simulators, programmers, and evaluation kits.
+The Atmel AVR XMEGA B devices are supported with a full suite of program and system development tools, including C compilers, macro assemblers, program debugger/simulators, programmers, and evaluation kits.